 - bottom line : there are a lot of dynamics influencing the behaviour of the spacetime aether medium through which photons of various energy are passing.
 We really know absolutely nothing at this point about those mathematical relationships.

 I think there’s also some difficulty with numerically replicating the measured rate of formation of highly massive blue giants in the early universe — it’s “too high” even after accounting for sampling bias.

 I think our worldviews can be aligned if you could imagine that the photons you are viewing are coming from the high energy events (quasars, AGN, mergers, SNA?) in the universe at that scale in time and space.
 It’s all the same physics so there is no horizon problem.
 Yet we have much closer sources of all of these processes that we can study in far more detail so I could only explain that with confusion over the model.

 I imagine a new conception of expansion.
 Here is a visual that would be easy for talented animation folks.
 Imagine excited kids at a science fair with soap bubble generators that start small and expand in radius.
 Pan out and imagine all the space around them filled with expanding soap bubbles.
 Now show the bubbles bursting at some point and the soapy film draining back into the reservoir that makes more soap bubbles.
-Now, right there you hit folks with pair production.
-Wham.
-We are talking space time and expansion can be done in place if space is a string or a loop or a TBD.
 It’s really just particle rain.
 No big deal.

 J Mark Morris : Boston : Massachusetts